ukhsa-collaboration/PneumoCaT/README.md

 If only one capsular type is matched with more than 90% coverage then the report from step 1 contained in this xml file is considered the final result (**result type="Serotype"**) and no further folders will appear within the PneumoCaT output folder.
 If more than one capsular type are matched with more than 90% coverage then the software moves to step two and a SNP_based_serotyping folder is created containing a second XML file with the final result - see STEP 2- VARIANT-BASED APPROACH.

-Note that the output XML file from step 1 only reports two capsular types, when more could be matched and all will pass to step 2 for further distinction.
-If the top coverage is < 90% then no serotypes are reported and 'Failed' appears instead.
+Note that the output XML file from step 1 only reports two capsular types, when actually more could be matched and all will pass to step 2 for further distinction.
+Further information on mapped serotypes in stage 1 can be found in "Coverage_summary.txt".
+If the top hit coverage is < 90% then no serotypes are reported and 'Failed' appears instead.

 2. **SAMPLEID.sorted.bam** - BAM file generated during step 1 using the 94 capsular locus sequences as reference.
 3. **SAMPLEID.sorted.bam.bai** - index file for the sorted BAM file